jadecobra/python_tdd_exercises/source/sleep_duration.rst

-How to measure Sleep Duration
+How to measure sleep duration
 =============================

 Let us take a look at building a program which gives us the amount of time I have been asleep based on a given sleep, wake time and dates to give an accurate result.